 - Applicants are responsible for submitting all the necessary records to the Admissions Office. - 2.
 Applications must be updated annually by applicants who were not accepted the previous year. - 3.
 Applicants may take non-radiography, general education and related coursework prior to being accepted into the program. - 4.
 All students admitted into a health sciences program will be required to submit to a criminal background check and drug testing prior to enrollment each academic year.
-The results of these tests could affect the student's ability to progress in the program. - All students completing a health sciences program may be required, by an external testing agency, to submit to a criminal background check and/or drug test prior to a state or national licensing/certification board approving the graduate to sit for licensure/certification exams. - 6.
-A student who presents problems of physical or emotional health at any time throughout the program and has not responded to appropriate treatment within a reasonable period of time may be required to withdraw from the program.
+The results of these tests could affect the student's ability to progress in the program. - 5.
+Each student completing a health sciences program may be required, by an external testing agency, to submit to a criminal background check and/or drug test prior to a state or national licensing/certification board approving the graduate to sit for licensure/certification exams. - 6.
+Each student who presents problems of physical or emotional health at any time throughout the program and has not responded to appropriate treatment within a reasonable period of time may be required to withdraw from the program.
 Any student whose behavior conflicts with safety may also be required to withdraw from the program.

-Meg Rollins Petty, Program Coordinator mpetty@southwesterncc.edu
+Meg Rollins Petty, Program Coordinator mpetty@southwesterncc.edu 828.339.4320 or 800.447.4091, ext.
+4320

 Kim Argo, Clinical Coordinator kargo@southwesterncc.edu 828.339.4359 or 800.447.4091, ext.
-4359 The Respiratory Therapy curriculum prepares individuals to function as respiratory therapists.
-In these roles, individuals perform diagnostic testing, treatments and management of patients with heart and lung diseases.
+4359 The Respiratory Therapy curriculum prepares individuals to function as respiratory therapists through demonstrated competence in the cognitive, psychomotor, and affective learning domains of respiratory care practice.
+Graduates perform diagnostic and therapeutic procedures with exposure to current and emerging practice settings.